This agreement applies only to Customers with active Multi Year Prepaid subscriptions.

 use of services, hardware, or software not provided by the Company, including, but not limited to, issues resulting from inadequate bandwidth or related to third-party software or services;

-use of the Services on a system not supported by the Company or specifically agreed in writing in this Agreement;
+use of the Services on a system not supported by the Company or specifically agreed in writing in the Agreement;

 interconnection of the Services with other software products not supplied by the Company except as expressly agreed in writing in the Agreement;